The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Conclusions

-Based on the worst--case values in terms of which the problem was phrased, the simulations suggest that the temporary imposition of a 2 \% day$^{-1}$ mortality everywhere outside the reserve for a period of 2 years will have no lasting effect on the influence of the reserve when it comes to either population; although it certainly will eradicate tsetse from areas of poor habitat, outside the reserve (Figures \ref{pourOnsA1} to \ref{pourOnsB2}).
-It is doubtful whether the populations within the reserve can be `siphoned' or `pumped out' to extinction, or even the 20\% level, from outide the reserve boundary (Figure \ref{pumping}).
+Based on the worst-case values in terms of which the problem was phrased, the simulations suggest that the temporary imposition of a 2 \% $\mathrm{day}^{-1}$ mortality everywhere outside the reserve for a period of 2 years will have no lasting effect on the influence of the reserve when it comes to either population; although it certainly will eradicate tsetse from areas of poor habitat, outside the reserve (Figures \ref{pourOnsA1} and \ref{pourOnsB1}).
+It is doubtful whether the populations within the reserve can be `siphoned' or `pumped out' to extinction, or even the 20\% level, from outside the reserve boundary (Figure \ref{pumping}).

-The influence of the reserve on surrounding {\em G. austeni} population levels can be completely negated by a 5 km--wide barrier in which there is a mortality of 2 \% day$^{-1}$ throughout (Figure \ref{5kmA}).
-A 2.5 km--wide barrier of targets will, however, not suffice (Figure \ref{2.5km}).
-For {\em G. brevipalpis} a 5 km--wide barrier to the same end will require a mortality of 4 \% day$^{-1}$ throughout (Figure \ref{impenetrableB}).
-Notice, however, that these measures are not in any way able to address the likelihood of more lethal strains and a higher level of trypanosome infection in flies close to the reserve boundary, regardless of any reduction in their numbers.
+During the initial stages of this work, it became apparent that 2.5 $\mathrm{km}$-wide, target barriers were not efficacious (Figure \ref{2.5km}) and their further investigation was abandoned in favour of a 5 $\mathrm{km}$ width (Figure \ref{5kmA}).
+The influence of the reserve on surrounding {\em G. austeni} population levels can be completely neutralized by a 5 $\mathrm{km}$-wide barrier in which there is a mortality of 2 \% $\mathrm{day}^{-1}$ throughout (Figure \ref{impenetrableA}).
+For {\em G. brevipalpis} a 5 $\mathrm{km}$ wide barrier to the same end will require a mortality of 8 \% $\mathrm{day}^{-1}$ throughout (Figure \ref{impenetrableB}).
+Notice, however, that these measures are not in any way able to address the likelihood of a greater prevalence, as well as more lethal strains, of trypanosome infection in flies close to the reserve boundary, regardless of any reduction in their numbers.

-A 5 km--wide barrier of odour--baited targets with a mortality of 4 \% day$^{-1}$, throughout, should succeed in completely isolating a worst--case, Hluhluwe--iMfolozi {\em G. austeni} population and its associated more lethal strains and higher levels of trypanosomiasis from the surrounding areas (Figure \ref{impenetrableA}).
-A more optimistic estimate of its mobility suggests a mortality of 2 \% day$^{-1}$ might suffice (Figure \ref{5kmA}).
-In the event that {\em G. brevipalpis} is shown to be a vector of trypanosomiasis, a worst--case mortality of 12 \% day$^{-1}$, throughout, will be required to achieve the same end of complete isolation (Figure \ref{impenetrableB}).
-A mortality of 8 \% day$^{-1}$ can be used at non--concave boundaries.
-It is further recommended that any barrier include the surroundings of the Hluhluwe dam and its backwater, as if it were part of the reserve, based on {\sc Childs} \cite{Childs2}.
+A 5 $\mathrm{km}$-wide barrier of odour-baited targets with a mortality of 4 \% $\mathrm{day}^{-1}$, throughout, should succeed in isolating a worst-case, Hluhluwe-iMfolozi {\em G. austeni} population and its associated trypanosomiasis from the surrounding areas (Figures \ref{5kmA} and \ref{impenetrableA}).
+A more optimistic estimate of its mobility suggests a mortality of 2 \% $\mathrm{day}^{-1}$ will suffice (Figure \ref{5kmA}).
+These mortalities correspond to a deployment of odour-baited targets\footnotemark[1] with a minimum density of 13 $\mathrm{km}^{-2}$ and 7 $\mathrm{km}^{-2}$ respectively.
+Simple arguments suggest that such counter measures should reduce the {\em G. austeni} problem associated with the reserve by at least an order of magnitude.